 It is possible to develop type 2 diabetes with or without the risk factors listed below.
 But, the more risk factors you have, the greater your likelihood of developing type 2 diabetes.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 Type 2 diabetes is very common in the US.
 A major risk factor is the typical American or Westernized lifestyle, which is characterized by:

 Having sleep problems may put you at an increased risk for diabetes.
-Sleep problems include having difficulty falling asleep, having difficulty staying asleep, sleeping too long (over nine hours), or not sleeping enough (less than five hours).
+Sleep problems include having difficulty falling asleep, having difficulty staying asleep, sleeping too long (over 9 hours), or not sleeping enough (less than 5 hours).

 Carrying excess weight, especially in the upper body and abdomen, increases your risk of type 2 diabetes.
 This is especially true for overweight young adults, people who have been overweight for a long time.
 But is it also true for middle-aged adults who gain weight.